stephaneey/azure-ad-vsts-extension/README.md

-# azure-ad-vsts-extension
-## Disclaimer
+# Disclaimer

-For the time being, the automated provisioning of AAD apps only targets B2E kind of apps.
+For the time being, the automated provisioning of Azure Active Directory Applications only targets B2E kind of applications.
 It is not tackling B2C nor B2B (multi-tenant) apps.
 ## The custom Visual Studio Team Services task in a nutshell
 In a nutshell, this task was created to automatically provision Azure Active Directory Applications that allow business applications to authorize users and APIs using OAuth2/OpenID.
-Instead of doing this job manually for each and every business application, it is possible to automate most of these steps as part of the release.
-However, in order to remain compliant with most enterprise policies, the provisioned configuration remains under the control of the identity and access management team that has to provide the Admin Consent to deployed apps.
+Instead of doing this job manually for each and every business application, it is possible to automate most of these steps as part of the release life cycle.
+However, in order to remain compliant with most enterprise policies, the provisioned apps remain under the control of the identity and access management team that has to provide the Admin Consent to the deployed apps.

-Admin Consent is mandatory for all apps that require application permissions

-Admin Consent is optional in some cases but recommended for internal use.
-Indeed, consumer apps that are not consented by an admin, emit user-consent prompts which may be annoying in an internal context since all internal developped apps should be trusted by default.
-User consent might also be confusing for the end user.
+Admin Consent is mandatory for all apps that require application permissions while it is optional in some other cases.
+However, non-consented apps will prompt users as of the first use, which can be annoying with internal employees as internally developed applications should be considered trusted by default.
+Since the consent part is beyond the scope of this task, feel free to handle it your own way.

-## Capabilities of the custom Visual Studio Team Services task
+# Capabilities of the custom Visual Studio Team Services task

 * Deploy webapi type of Azure Active Directory Applications
 * Deploy native client type of Azure Active Directory Applications